Like this article?Print This Post

 Ok.
 So they call in an exorcist, who if they succeed, succeed because they can establish a neutralizing psychic condition in that environment.
 Much of the wording of their ritual is to cow the haunting spirit into submission.
 If this ghost was Christian it works like a charm, but sometimes they are dealing with something that doesn’t subscribe to the Christian paradigm.

 And they’ll find it very funny?
 Yes, or irritating.
 Often irritating.
 It often irritates just because of the astral mess their ceremony creates.
-Like someone taking a dump in your living room, and they say the adversary is Lord of the Flies.
+Like someone taking a dump in your living room, and they say the adversary is Lord of the Flies. 😀 Often the aftermath of a Christian exorcism is a perceived possession.
+The exorcist succeeds in convincing a young person they are in danger, and an astral parasite uses this to feed from the young or vulnerable person.

 What the priest is doing would likely be more scary then the ghost.
 Like a doctor saying I have cancer?
-Then “Oops, my bad, I was wrong, but you now have heart problems” Yes.
+Then “Oops, my bad, I was wrong, but you now have heart problems.”
+Yes.
 So back down to earth?

 When you have a conflict you have the same basic choices: